mhartl/pivotal-github/README.md

 ### git story-merge

-`git story-merge` merges the current branch into `master`.
+`git story-merge` merges the current branch into the target branch (defaults to `master`).
 On a branch called `add-markdown-support-62831853`, `git story-merge` is equivalent to the following:

     $ git checkout master
     $ git merge --no-ff --log add-markdown-support-62831853